The Vulnerabilities tab of the application details section allows you to see a full list of security vulnerabilities in your application.

 When set, you'll notice that the vulnerabilities list updates to only include vulnerabilities that feature that same source/sink.
 If you were to patch that specific code portion, these would be the vulnerabilities affected by your code change.

 Notice that the sources/sinks you're using as filters show up in the filters list; to remove, click the X to remove the source/sink.

 In addition to the summary-level information displayed in the findings pop-up, you can open a larger window with additional features; to do so, click Details in the top-left of the initial window opened by ShiftLeft when you clicked on a specific finding.

 The expanded details view features everything in the summary-level view, plus the ability to:

-Set the status of the finding to reflect the work that's been done (e.g., set the status of the finding to Fixed if you've mitigated the issue)
+Set the finding status to reflect work that's been done (e.g., set the finding status to Fixed if you've mitigated the issue):

-Fixed: Mark the finding as fixed (note that setting this status does fix the finding) so that it will no longer be included in that specific set of scan results.
-Used to indicate that you've applied a remediation of some type.
+Fixed: Mark the finding as fixed if you've applied remediation of some type (note that setting this status does not fix the finding) so that ShiftLeft doesn't include the finding in the scan results

-3rd Party: Mark the finding as 3rd party to indicate that the finding is in a third-party library; the finding can't be fixed at the moment, but it should be something they return to at a later date.
+3rd Party: Mark the finding as 3rd Party to indicate that the finding is in a third-party library; you can't fix the finding at the moment, but you should return to it at a later date

-Note that status can be changed at a later date if needed.
+Note that you can change the status at a later date if needed.